KaiqueS/KaiqueS.github.io/index.md

 ## Be welcome!
 This blog is made by...

-...
 A self-proclaimed Computational Social Scientist.
-Actually, a Politologist.
+Who is, actually, a Politologist.

 Casual and academic posts about Politics, Computer Science, and Mathematics.
 Some posts about softwares that may be being developed.